 5.5.2.2.2 ACR Determination

-In order to request ACR determination, the EEC shall send an HTTP POST request to the EES, with the request URI set to "{apiRoot}/eees-appctxtreloc/v1/determine" and the request body including the ACRDetermReq data structure that shall contain the necessary information to enable the EES to carry out ACR determination.
+In order to request ACR determination, the EEC shall send an HTTP POST request to the EES, with the request URI set to "{apiRoot}/eees-appctxtreloc/<apiVersion>/determine" and the request body including the ACRDetermReq data structure that shall contain the necessary information to enable the EES to carry out ACR determination as described in clause 6.5.5.2.2.

 Upon receiving the HTTP POST message from the EEC, the EES shall:

-1. process the ACR determination request;
+a) process the ACR determination request;

-2. verify if the EEC is authorized to request ACR determination;
+b) verify if the EEC is authorized to request ACR determination at the EES;

-3. if the EEC is authorized to request the ACR, then:
+c) if the EEC is authorized to request ACR determination with the EES, then:

-a. the S-EES determines the T-EES via the Discover T-EAS procedure and may notify the EEC with target information and/or ACR result notification;
+1) the S-EES determines the T-EES via the Discover T-EAS procedure and may notify the EEC with target information and/or ACR result notification;

 Upon success, the EES responds with an HTTP "204 No Content" status code.